hemisemidemipresent/btd6-modding-tutorial/README.md

 ## Other issues

-If you can't find the solution here, then send the latest.log file in the "help requests" channel in the "BTD6 Mods and Discussions" discord (say `$log` for instructions)
+If you can't find the solution here, then send the `latest.log` file in the ["help requests"](https://discord.com/channels/504782676331331584/504783182755921930) channel in the ["BTD6 Mods and Discussions" discord](https://discord.gg/hENWNsd5pY) (type in the chat `$log` for instructions).

 # Optional mod managers